THE WHY

 I take accessibility personally, and that’s a good thing.

-3) I will use my superpower for you, which is seeing things that aren’t obvious to someone walking through your space because I have used a power wheelchair for the last 15 years, and I have family members with hearing loss, vision loss, and PTSD.
+3. I have a superpower, which is seeing things that aren't obvious to someone walking through your space because I have used a wheelchair for the last 15 years; and, I have family members with hearing loss, vision loss, and PTSD.
+I will use my superpower for you.

-4) I have invested in the education and certifications that back up my findings, and will provide you with a complete report of infractions and remedies, and ideas for increasing Usability.
+4. I have invested in the education and certifications that support my findings.
+I will provide you with a complete report of the compliance infractions and remedies, and ideas for increasing Usability

 WHY IS THIS PLACE TO TAKE MY STAND*?